-A fair number of consumers have some vague awareness that Aldi and Trader Joe’s are related.
+A lot of people have some vague idea that Aldi and Trader Joe’s are related.
 “They’re both Aldi,” they say.
 Is that right?
 Is it indeed true that both companies are Aldi?

 To explain, let’s step back and review some history.